Ari24-cb24/python-crackmes/README.md

 # How to solve

-most of them require an user input to check the key so you could run the program
+Most of them require an user input to check the key so you could run the program

+# Fowe

+Some people asked me if they could edit the code.
+You are **allowed** to edit the code in Fowe in order to deobfuscate but you are not allowed to execute the program itself.
+Basically you can do everything you want with the program except executing.
+Hope that clears everything!

 # Difficulties